 Though I was expecting a great muffin, this unique flavor combination turned out to be even more delicious.
 The sweet banana and the juicy blueberries make a great pair.

-The perfect marriage when you can't decide between banana or blueberry muffins.
+The perfect marriage when you can't decide between banana muffins or blueberry muffins.
+Lately, I added these oat muffins with banana and blueberries, so now you have another breakfast option.

 - Blueberries: you can use fresh or frozen berries.